 8. Once you are ready to coat the cake in the glaze, pull it out of the fridge and set it on a baking rack set over a baking sheet.
 Then, pour the glaze over the cake until the cake is completely coated.
 The cake should be refrigerated for 30 minutes to 1 hour before serving.

 - 1-½ cups unsalted butter softened (equal to 3 sticks of butter)

 - 2-¼ cups granulated sugar

 - ½ cup sour cream

-- In the bowl of your mixer, using the paddle attachment beat the butter on medium speed until fluffy (about 2 minutes).
-Gradually add the sugar and cream together.
+- In the bowl of your mixer, whip the butter on medium speed until fluffy (about 2 minutes).
+Gradually add the sugar and whip to incorporate.
 Occasionally scrape down sides of the bowl.
 Add eggs one at a time, scrape down bottom and sides of the bowl after each addition.
 Mixture may look curdled at first, but will smooth out soon.
 Add sour cream and vanilla and combine well.